UniFi Protect recorder and cameras installed in a secured rack

 Calculate retention with real numbers

 Record bit rates from representative scenes at different times of day.
-Note whether cameras record on motion, smart detection, or continuously, and build a spreadsheet that multiplies bitrate × hours × days for each camera group.
+Note whether cameras record on Smart Detection (Detection Only) or continuously, and build a spreadsheet that multiplies bitrate × hours × days for each camera group.

 Round up storage requirements by at least 20 percent to account for firmware changes, additional cameras, or temporary recording spikes.
 Document every assumption in the calculation so future reviews are transparent.